Mohit13333/medicine/README.md

 Add new medicines with details such as name, dosage, and scheduled time.
 View a structured list of all medicines.
 Edit or delete medicines as needed.

 Log Management

 Add logs for completed medicines.

 Mark medicines as taken when consumed or missed .

 Edit or delete existing logs.

 User Authentication

 Register and log in securely using JWT-based authentication.

 Manage personal medicine schedules and logs.

 Admin Functionalities

-Filtered Logs
+1 Filtered Logs

 View logs filtered by user ID or date range.

 Manage and analyze logs for better oversight.

-Medicine Overview
+2 Medicine Overview

 Access and manage medicine schedules across users.

-Additional Features
+Additional Features:-

 Secure Authentication: Users are authenticated using JWT for enhanced security.

 Responsive Design: The application is accessible across devices.

-How to Run the Project
+How to Run the Project.

 This project is divided into two parts: the Frontend and the Backend.
 Follow the instructions below to run both:

 1. Frontend Setup